fracpete/kodi-nfo-generator/README.md

-                        how to deal with fan-art (default: none) --fanart_file FILE    when downloading or using existing fanart, use this filename (default: folder.jpg) --episodes            whether to generte .nfo files for episdes as well (default: False)
+                        how to deal with fan-art (default: none) --fanart_file FILE    when downloading or using existing fanart, use this filename (default: folder.jpg) --episodes            whether to generte .nfo files for episodes as well (default: False)
   --dry_run             whether to perform a 'dry-run', ie only outputting the
                         .nfo content to stdout but not saving it to files